julien-jacob/wplingua/readme.txt

 **Compatible plugins tested:** WooCommerce, Yoast SEO, SEOPress, All in One SEO, SEOKey, Elementor, Gutenberg, Divi Builder, Advanced Custom Fields (ACF), Contact Form 7, Fluent Forms, WP Forms, Gravity Form, MailPoet, WP Rocket, Cache Enabler, All-in-One WP Migration, UpdraftPlus, Redirection, Complianz, WF Cookies, Complianz, LuckyWP Table of content, WP Grid Builder, and more...

-**Compatible themes tested:** Divi, Twenty Twenty One, Astra, OceanWP, Blocksy, Hello, Generate Press, Neve, Envince, Twenty Twenty Four, Twenty Twenty Five, Poe, Neve FSE, Frost, Tove, and more...
+**Compatible themes tested:** Divi, Twenty Twenty-One, Astra, OceanWP, Blocksy, Hello, GeneratePress, Neve, Envince, Twenty Twenty-Four, Twenty Twenty-Five, Poe, Neve FSE, Frost, Tove, and more...

 ### ⚡️ The wpLingua API ###
 The wpLingua plugin relies on our own wpLingua API, an integrated third-party service, to provide its machine translation functionality.
 The call to this Third Party Service (wpLingua API) is made when creating an API key from the plugin, during API key verification and when your website requests a new automatic translation (new texts discovered on a page web or request automatic translations from the translation edition).
 We invite you to consult our [Terms & Conditions page](https://wplingua.com/terms-and-conditions/) for more information.